About the program

 Program phases

 The program is delivered through a multi-phase process.
 Each project proposal submitted will follow this path.
+Please plan a minimum of four months between the submission of your application and the time your project can start.
 We aim to finalize a project as quickly as possible.
 Timelines depend on the project complexity and application volumes.
+We are currently experiencing a high volume of applications which may impact our timelines.

 To avoid delays and minimize the time required to realize your project, please ensure that you follow all instructions and guidance provided.